Fall 2025 Graduate Planning Timetable

 This course advances important quantitative methods and techniques used in the analysis of empirical data in Geography, Planning and other Social Sciences.
 It aims to provide a comprehensive understanding of statistical methods for graduate students required to (i) quantify relations and dependencies between variables and (ii) conduct statistical tests in a variety of applications related to the Canadian urban system.
 The topics of the course include probability distributions, statistical testing and inference, as well as linear and some non-linear, simple and multiple regression and correlation techniques.
 The application of these methods through the use of statistical software (primarily SPSS) – both menu- and code-based – will also be part of the course.
 Canadian Census data comprising a large set of socio-economic variables for metropolitan/urban areas for the years 2001, 2006, 2011 and 2016 will be the basis for analyses conducted in class and for the assignments.
 Students are required to have some background knowledge of research design, basic descriptive statistics, testing and regression analysis at the undergraduate level.
 The course will help students develop an intuitive, as well as a more formal understanding of these methods.
 Although formal language will be used, the course does not require in-depth mathematical knowledge.

-JPG1507H Housing Markets and Housing Policy Analysis
+JPG1507H Housing Policy and Planning

 JPG1516H Urban Problems